ganeshnagaraja/Object_detection_SSD/README.md

 1. Download the datasets for training from https://github.com/gulvarol/grocerydataset and combine both the parts Replace the shelf_images folder with https://storage.googleapis.com/open_source_datasets/ShelfImages.tar.gz

-2. Download the model checkpoints from [Google Drive](https://drive.google.com/open?id=1cgKhXtFe0eUJrLMt8ptRactHGRzfgjob)
+2. Download the model checkpoint from [Google Drive](https://drive.google.com/open?id=1cgKhXtFe0eUJrLMt8ptRactHGRzfgjob)

 3. Download dependencies as seen at the last section of this readme.